Blue Streak

 Changes

-In the 1990s the trains would be changed to feature individual seat dividers and new lap bars with seat belts.
-In 2008, the ride got retractable seat belts. |
+In the 1990s, the trains were updated with individual seat dividers and new lap bars with seat belts.
+In 2008, the ride received retractable seat belts. |

 Withstanding The Test Of Time!